Pelagicore/qface/docs/index.rst

     pip3 install qface

-This installs the python qface library and the two reference generator qface-qtcpp and qface-qtqml.
+This installs the python qface library onto your system.

 You can verify that you have qface installed with